Java (1811 ship): Origins

 Supposedly Java was a gift to an officer of the EIC.
 A group of passengers on an EIC ship traveling to China went ashore at Java for a picnic.
 Locals attacked the picnickers and carried away a young girl.
 One of the ship's officers led an armed party that succeeded in rescuing the young girl.
 In gratitude, the girl's father had Java built, and donated to her rescuer.
+Java bore a figurehead depicting a young girl with her hands crossed over her breast.

 Career

 Java first appeared in Lloyd's Register (LR) in 1813 with Dennison, master, Paxton & Co. owner, and trade London–India. she was admitted to the registry of Great Britain on 7 October 1813.
 Captain Henry Templer acquired a letter of marque on 30 November 1813.

 Between 1824 and 1827 Java made one voyage under charter to the EIC.
 Her owner, Joseph Hare, who had purchased her in 1825, offered her to the EIC, which chartered her to bring teas from China back from Bengal.
 It paid £10 18s per ton burthen for 1175 tons.
 Captain Thomas Driver sailed from the Downs on 26 July 1825.
 Java was at Saugor on 3 January 1826.
 She returned to her moorings in England on 13 March 1827.

 In 1828 Hare sold her to Fairlie & Co., Calcutta and London.
 In 1836 Scott & Co., London, purchased her.

 The South Australian Government chartered Java to transport migrants.
 Java, Captain Alexander Duthie, then sailed to South Australia.
 Java sailed from London and Plymouth, England, in October 1839 and arrived in Gulf St Vincent off Adelaide, South Australia, on 6 February 1840.
 From various reports, between 30 and 50 passengers, including 24-28 children, died of disease, malnutrition, and starvation during the journey.
 The journey was the subject of a Medical Board review on behalf of the South Australian Commissioners that found that Duffie and the medical officer had treated the passengers badly, and ordered that Scott & Co. not be paid.

 In 1841 Java was sold to Joseph Somes, London.
 He chartered her to the British government as a troop carrier visiting North America, the West Indies, South Africa and New Zealand.

+In 1857 she was sold to J. Hall, Jr., London and sent to Gibraltar from Liverpool, with a cargo of coal.
+She arrived at Gibraltar on 20 February 1857 in a leaky condition, having struck the nearby Pearl Rock, off Punta Carnero, Spain, in the Strait of Gibraltar.

-In 1857 she was sold to J. Hall, jr., London.
-Circa 1859 she was sold to W.H.Smith of Smith, Immosi, & Co. of Gibraltar to serve there as a coal hulk.
+Circa 1859 she was sold to Gibraltar shipping agent W. H. Smith of Smith, Immosi, & Company to serve there as coal hulk No. 16.

 Fate

-In 1939 her owner, an agent for the Peninsular and Oriental Steam Navigation company, sold her for £500 to the Genoese ship breaker, Giuseppe Riccardi from Sampierdarena.
+In 1939, Smith sold her for £500 to the Genoese ship breaker, Giuseppe Riccardi of Sampierdarena, Italy.
 He had her towed to Genoa on 26 July 1939 for breaking up.
-On 20 September 1940 Italian frogmen destroyed her with limpet mines in a training exercise.
+On 20 September 1940, Italian frogmen destroyed her with limpet mines in a training exercise.
 She was the only vessel ever employed by the EIC to have survived until World War II.